- This post contains affiliate links. Read more here.

 Are There Any Drawbacks to Dog Puzzle Toys?

-Some dog parents may be concerned that having their dog receive food through a puzzle, as opposed to providing food directly, seems unkind—but as Richter explains, that’s not really the case:
+Some dog parents may be concerned that having their dog receive food through a puzzle, as opposed to providing food directly, seems unkind—but, as Richter explains, that’s not really the case.

-It can also be a challenge to figure out which kind of puzzle toy is right for your dog, and what’s a hit with one dog can be a dud for another.
-“I’ve seen many pet owners that try one or two products and find that their pet is not showing a great amount of interest, so they give up.
-It can be a process to determine what your pet likes, and to familiarize them with the process of solving puzzles,” says Richter.
+It can also be a challenge to figure out which kind of puzzle toy is right for your dog.
+What’s a hit with one pup can be a dud for another.
+“I’ve seen many pet owners try one or two products and find that their pet is not showing a great amount of interest, so they give up,” says Richter.
+“It can be a process to determine what your pet likes and to familiarize them with the process of solving puzzles.”

 Final Verdict: Do Dogs Need Puzzle Toys?